-125. As previously mentioned, VVAs have access to information of an intimate nature which can be protected under Article 9 of the GDPR (see section 3.8.1), such as biometric data (see section 3.8.2).
+3.7.2).
 Therefore, VVA designers and developers must carefully identify in which cases the processing implies special categories of data.

-3.8.1 General considerations when processing special categories of data

-126. VVAs may process special categories of data in different circumstances:

-J As part of their own services, for example when managing medical appointments ir users' agendas.

-- When acting as interface for third-party services, VVA providers process the content of the commands.
+- 3.8.1 General considerations when processing special categories of data - 126.
+VVAs may process special categories of data in different circumstances: - ) As part of their own services, for example when managing medical appointments in users' agendas. - When acting as interface for third-party services, VVA providers process the content of the commands.
 Depending on the type of service requested by the user, VVA providers could process special categories of data.
-An example could be when a user issues commands to a VVA to use a third-party app used to keep track of her ovulation. - When voice data is used for the purpose of uniquely identify the user, as developed below.
+An example could be when a user issues commands to a VVA to use a third-party app used to keep track of her ovulation. - ) When voice data is used for the purpose of uniquely identify the user, as developed below.